Foundation Relations Officer

 - Perform other duties as assigned or needed to move forward National Wildlife Federation’s foundation relations portfolio.

-- 4+ years of foundation relations experience or comparable work with foundations.
+- 4 or more years of foundation relations experience or comparable work with foundations.

 - Experience managing a seven-figure portfolio of foundation donors, and managing relationships with both program officers and internal colleagues to help advance successful fundraising efforts and relationship building.